PDF to Grayscale Converter

 Grayscale

 Best for documents with images, photos, and graphics.
-Grayscale uses 256 shades of gray, preserving smooth gradients and image detail.
+Uses 256 shades of gray, preserving smooth gradients and image detail.
 File sizes are moderately reduced while maintaining visual quality.
 Ideal for presentations, brochures, and documents with charts.
+Use the brightness and contrast sliders to fine-tune the output.

 Black & White

 Best for text-heavy documents and scanned pages.
-Pure black & white (1-bit) conversion creates the smallest possible files and produces the sharpest text.
+Pure 1-bit conversion creates the smallest files and sharpest text.
 Perfect for contracts, forms, and legal documents.
-Use our PDF to JPG converter if you need image output.
+Use our PDF to JPG converter if you need image output instead.

 Frequently Asked Questions

 No, text in PDFs remains perfectly sharp during grayscale conversion.
-The process only affects color information, not the vector-based text rendering.
-In fact, Black & White mode can make text appear sharper due to increased contrast.
-For the best results with scanned documents, try our PDF to PNG converter first.
+The process only affects color information, not vector-based text rendering.
+Black & White mode can actually improve text sharpness due to increased contrast.
+For scanned documents, try our PDF to PNG converter to extract images first.

-Yes, your files are processed securely on our servers and automatically deleted within 24 hours.
-We don't access, share, or store your documents beyond the conversion process.
+Yes, your files are processed securely on our servers and automatically deleted within 4 hours.
+We do not access, share, or store your documents beyond the conversion process.
 All transfers are encrypted using HTTPS.